fabpot-graveyard/dependency-injection/doc/04-Builder.markdown

 >**TIP**
 >A service definition is internally represented by an object of
 >class `sfServiceDefinition`.
 It is also possible to create one by
->hand and registering it directly by using the service container
+>hand and register it directly by using the service container
 >`setServiceDefinition()` method.

 The definition object implements a fluid interface and provides methods that configure the service.
-In the above example, we have used the following ones:
+In the above example, we have used the
+following:

   * `addArgument()`: Adds an argument to pass to the service constructor.